The last time I wrote I gave you my observations on the Shanann Watts case; specifically my thoughts on the

-Whatever the case; make no mistake, Shanann and her daughters did nothing wrong to provoke Chris Watts to murder them.
-I don’t believe this was a snap decision, but rather numerous issues building up over time.
+Whatever the case; make no mistake, Shanann and her daughters did nothing wrong to provoke anyone to murder them.
+I don’t believe this was a snap decision, but likely numerous issues building up over time.
 This is why I recommend the free MOSAIC threat assessment.
 What is MOSAIC?
 A combination of factors that are associated with escalated risk and danger requires that you know what questions to ask, and then know how to consider all your answers in a way that enhances insight.
 The MOSAIC method works by breaking a situation down to its elements, factor-by-factor, and then seeing what picture emerges when the pieces of the puzzle are put together.

 As many women have learned; it’s difficult to leave an angry and controlling man…sometimes impossible.

 I think it’s safe to assume that Shanann confided in a friend that something was deeply and fearfully wrong with her husband.
 Her friend Nickole Utoft, who dropped Shanann off at home around 2 AM after a business trip, tried making contact early that morning by text, phone, and going to the house.
-When Nicole couldn’t make contact with her friend she called the police and asked for a welfare check that afternoon.
+When Nickole couldn’t make contact with her friend she called the police and asked for a welfare check that afternoon.
 When Nicole discovered Shanann’s purse, phone, and keys in the house she filed missing person’s reports.
-Nicole knew something!
+Nickole knew something!

 - 3 women are murdered every day by a current or former male partner in the U.S.